radio-astro/packaging/README.md

 # installation for Ubuntu LTS

+Make sure the universe and multiverse components are enabled in software sources (``/etc/apt/sources.list``).
 Add the main radio astronomy repository to your Ubuntu system:

     $ sudo apt-get install -y software-properties-common